Last Updated on November 21, 2024 by Dave Schoenbeck

 This is especially true of emotionally charged conflict situations.
 It’s easy to be distracted by our feelings about the people involved, the ideas being challenged, and other personally related facets.

 When we’re emotional, we don’t always think clearly or in the best interest of those engaged.
-Dealing with conflict with a strong emotional charge requires care and, often, an intervention from someone outside the issue.
+Dealing with conflict with a solid emotional charge requires care and, often, an intervention from someone outside the issue.

 Consider the cost of losing a key employee over an unresolved, highly charged difference of opinion.
-Is it worth having an important player in your business walk away because a compromise couldn’t be reached?
+Is it worth having an essential player in your business walk away because a compromise couldn’t be reached?

 Mastering the Art of Dealing with Conflict